 How often does an underdog win in the early rounds of the French Open?

-Like at the other grand slam tournaments, the underdogs seem to open better on the women's side of the draw with 28% of them being successful compared to the 24% on the men's side.
+Like at the other grand slam tournaments, the underdogs seem to open better on the women's side of the draw, with 29% of them being successful compared to the 24% on the men's side.

-The success rate drops for the next two rounds on the men's side down to 21% whilst the women's goes up with 30% winning in the next two rounds so rather contradicting numbers when comparing the two versions.
+The success rate drops for the next two rounds on the men's side down to 21% & 22%, whilst the women's stays pretty consistent, so rather contradictory numbers when comparing the two versions.

 Later Rounds Favs vs Dogs